-Everyone must be familiar with amino acids, not only from textbooks, because amino acids are very commonly used in life.
+Everyone must be familiar with amino acids, not only from textbooks, because amino acids are very commonly used in supplement raw materials.
 Many people have also had the process of supplementing amino acids, so what are the functions and functions of amino acids?

 1. Longevity: If the elderly lack protein in the body, the decomposition will be more and the synthesis will slow down.
 Therefore, in general, the elderly need more protein than young adults, and the demand for methionine and lysine is also higher than that of young adults.